playcanvas/developer.playcanvas.com/docs/user-manual/publishing/web/communicating-webpage.md

     }
 };

-export class ScoreKeeper extends ScriptType {
+export class ScoreKeeper extends Script {
     initialize() {
         // Define an application event to set the score this.app.on("score:set", (score) => {